CormacMcCarthy/Latin-101/hw8.md

 1. Although the Greeks **had been** in Troy for ten years, the war was not over. fuissent

-2. When the Greeks **captured** the city, many people were killed. (“When” refers to the circumstance, not time.) ceperunt
+2. When the Greeks **captured** the city, many people were killed. (“When” refers to the circumstance, not time.) cepissent

-3. When the Greeks **captured** the city, it was not yet dawn. (“When” refers to time, not circumstance). cepissent
+3. When the Greeks **captured** the city, it was not yet dawn. (“When” refers to time, not circumstance). ceperunt

-4. Since the city **had been captured**, Aeneas fled with his family. cepiessent
+4. Since the city **had been captured**, Aeneas fled with his family. capta esset

 5. While the Greeks **were sacking** the city, fires raged. diripiunt